Multimodal Transportation with Ridesharing of Personal Vehicles: Problem definition and preliminaries

 \section{Problem definition and preliminaries}

-In the problem \textit{multimodal transportation with ridesharing} (MTR), a set $\mathcal{A} = D \cup R$ of trip announcements is given, where $D$ is the set of driver announcements, $R$ is the set of rider announcements and $D \cap R = \emptyset$.
-Each trip announcement is expressed by an integer label $i$, and a trip announcement is referred to as a \emph{trip} for short.
-Each trip consists of an individual, a vehicle (for driver trip) and some requirements.
+In the problem \textit{multimodal transportation with ridesharing} (MTR), we have a centralized system, and for every fixed time interval, the system receives a set $\mathcal{A} = D \cup R$ of trips with $D \cap R = \emptyset$, where $D$ is the set of driver trips and $R$ is the set of rider trips.
+Each trip is expressed by an integer label $i$ and consists of an individual, a vehicle (for driver trip) and some requirements.
 A connected public transit network with a fixed timetable $T$ is given.
-In this paper, we assume the timetable $T$ is part of the centralized system and can be accessed quickly.
-Specifically, we assume that for any source $o$ and destination $d$ in the public transit network, $T$ gives the fastest travel time from $o$ to $d$.
-A \emph{ridesharing route} $\pi_i$ for a rider $i \in R$ is a travel plan using a combination of public transportation modes and ridesharing to reach $i$'s destination satisfying the requirements of $i$, whereas a \emph{public transit route} $\hat{\pi}_i$ for a rider $i$ is a travel plan using only public transportation modes.
-The multimodal transportation with ridesharing problem asks to provide at least one feasible route (if possible) for every rider $i \in R$.
+We assume that for any source $o$ and destination $d$ in the public transit network, $T$ gives the fastest travel time from $o$ to $d$.
+A \emph{ridesharing route} $\pi_i$ for a rider $i \in R$ is a travel plan using a combination of public transportation and ridesharing to reach $i$'s destination satisfying $i$'s requirements, whereas a \emph{public transit route} $\hat{\pi}_i$ for a rider $i$ is a travel plan using only public transportation.
+The multimodal transportation with ridesharing problem asks to provide at least one feasible route ($\pi_i$ or $\hat{\pi}_i$) for every rider $i \in R$.
 We denote an instance of multimodal transportation with ridesharing problem by $(N,\mathcal{A},T)$, where $N$ is an edge-weighted directed graph (network) for both private and public transportation.
 We call a public transit station or stop just \emph{station}.
-The terms rider and passenger are used interchangeably (although passenger emphasizes that a rider who has been provided with a ridesharing route).
+The terms rider and passenger are used interchangeably (although passenger emphasizes a rider has been provided with a ridesharing route).